 The Human Cell Atlas (HCA) community is profiling millions of human cells, a process that generates enormous amounts of data that scientists need to store, standardize and interpret.

-To help coordinate this data collection and processing, the HCA established the Data Coordination Platform (DCP), a public, cloud-based platform where scientists can share, organise and interrogate single-cell data.
+To help coordinate this data collection and processing, the HCA established the HCA Data Portal, a public, cloud-based platform where scientists can share, organise and interrogate single-cell data.

 The platform was developed and is operated by a dedicated team of scientists, engineers and bioinformaticians from the European Bioinformatics Institute (EBI), the Broad Institute (Broad), the Chan Zuckerberg Initiative (CZI) and the University of California, Santa Cruz (UCSC).

-The DCP Strategic Aims detail the DCP team’s long-term goals for atlas development:
+The HCA Data Portal Strategic Aims detail the HCA Data Portal team’s long-term goals for atlas development:

 Aim 1.
 Create a data resource that maximizes the value and use of Human Cell Atlas data across the scientific community.